tylerapritchard/TESSGI_Tut_Step0/Step0.md

 ## What This Means in Practice

-Practically speaking, the [subsequent TESS/lightkurve tutorials](https://heasarc.gsfc.nasa.gov/docs/tess/data-analysis-tools.html) are designed around the concept of using Python and associated packages to interact with the TESS data in an interactive Jupyter Notebook environment.
+Practically speaking, the [subsequent TESS/Lightkurve tutorials](https://heasarc.gsfc.nasa.gov/docs/tess/data-analysis-tools.html) are designed around the concept of using Python and associated packages to interact with the TESS data in an interactive Jupyter Notebook environment.
 This means that the tutorials will make the following assumptions:

 1. That you are operating in a [Jupyter Notebook](https://jupyter.org/) Environment

 2. Running a 3.6+ version of Python with either a package manager, or preferably with an environment manager such as [Conda](https://docs.conda.io/en/latest/) (that is installed by default with [Anaconda](https://www.anaconda.com/products/distribution)) (see below)

-3. With a number of packages installed, listed at the top of each tutorial, including (but not limited to) lightkurve
+3. With a number of packages installed, listed at the top of each tutorial, including (but not limited to) Lightkurve

 ## Why do we assume this?

-[Lightkurve](https://docs.lightkurve.org/) is a Python package that will be the basis of the subsequent tutorials as it has been designed to work with time-series data from the Kepler and TESS satellites, and is great for data interaction, exploration, and analysis as it incorporates many tools that the community might want for working with TESS data.
+[Lightkurve](https://docs.Lightkurve.org/) is a Python package that will be the basis of the subsequent tutorials as it has been designed to work with time-series data from the Kepler and TESS satellites, and is great for data interaction, exploration, and analysis as it incorporates many tools that the community might want for working with TESS data.

 To work with Lightkurve in these tutorials, we want an environment that will allow us to rapidly and interactively explore and analyze TESS data, with a visible workflow, and to share this workflow with others.
 To do this, we plan to write our Python analyses/code inside of [Jupyter Notebooks](https://jupyter.org/), which describe themselves as a 'web-based interactive computing platform that combines live code, equations, narrative text, visualizations, and more'.
 They are a great way to explore data and to share code, analyses, and results like we do in the subsequent tutorials, and run in your browser once set up.
 Their usage has also become incredibly common across both many scientific fields as well as industry usage in some fields such as data science and business analytics.

-Working with TESS and lightkurve does not *require* the use of Jupyter Notebooks, despite our tutorials presenting them in that style.
+Working with TESS and Lightkurve does not *require* the use of Jupyter Notebooks, despite our tutorials presenting them in that style.
 All of tutorial Python commands can be run from the Python command line or in a Python script, although the tutorials may require minimal modifications to the plotting commands to make the graphics appear.

 Lightkurve requires a relatively recent version of Python 3.X (although, on rare occasions, not the most recent version) as well as scipy and other Python packages to be installed.